lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     Create a new plot with these parameters.

 1.7.
-Delete the default plot by clicking on the blue cross in the upper right corner, so that only the newly-created plot appears.
+Delete the default plot by clicking on the blue cross in the upper right corner, so that only the newly-created plot appears (it should look like the plot below).
-TNOs appear as a distinct population with ``a`` > 30 AU in this parameter space.
+TNOs appear as a distinct population with ``a`` > 30.1 AU in this parameter space.

 .. figure:: /_static/MLG_portal_tut03_step01d.png
     :width: 600